 “Autumn is a second Spring, where every leaf is a flower”

 Reviews by past guests at Rosemount Hotel Pitlochry number in their thousands, across various media, and are an excellent tribute to the craft skills of our wonderful and dedicated team of staff.
 Be sure to explore our rates for some great discounts, especially for early and late booking.

 Why not give us a ring?
 We can cover so much more detail by phone

 Scenic spots in Pitlochry for autumn photography

 Black Spout Falls

-Follow your ears when wandering through this thicket of oak for you may hear before you see the junction of the Rivers Garry and Tummel.
-Consequently, the waters swirl and gush and tumble over rocks with tremendous force and swiftness as they meet.
+Follow your ears, when wandering through this thicket of oak, for you may hear, before you see, the junction of the Rivers Garry and Tummel.
+Tirelessly, the waters swirl, gush and tumble over rocks with tremendous force and swiftness as they meet.
 Many try to immortalise this frothing beast on camera; this is one definite instance in which a photo speaks a thousand words.